-The reinsurance recoverable relating to the Hannover Rück SE treaty covering FIL Life's index linked annuities has also been calculated using a consistent methodology and assumptions as the corresponding annuity technical provisions.
+The reinsurance recoverable relating to the Hannover Rück SE treaty covering FIL Life's index-linked annuities has also been calculated using a methodology and assumptions that are consistent with the corresponding annuity technical provisions.
 Full details about the valuation of this asset is provided in Section D.2.

-The reinsurance recoverable relating to the fund partners is the Assets under Administration for those unit-linked policies where the policyholder and/or scheme has chosen to invest with a fund partner, and is stated at market value.
+The reinsurance recoverable relating to the fund partners is the AUA for those unit-linked policies where the policyholder and/or scheme has chosen to invest with a fund partner, and is stated at market value.
+These assets have decreased significantly due to the movement of the Blackrock reinsured funds into ACS's.

-Cash and cash equivalents
+Cash and Cash Equivalents

-Cash and cash equivalents represent cash at bank and is valued at expected realisable value.
+Cash and cash equivalents represent cash at bank and are valued at expected realisable value.
+This is a good proxy for market value due to the short-term nature of the assets.

-Receivables (trade not insurance) and any other assets, not elsewhere shown
+Receivables (Trade not Insurance) and Any Other Assets, not Elsewhere Shown

 Receivables and other assets, such as debtors, are included at expected realisable value.
+This is a good proxy for market value due to the short-term nature of the assets.

-Other assets
+Other Assets